marinacent/1.1-Herencia-i-polimorfisme/README.md

 Acces project repository: cd 1.1-Herencia-i-polimorfisme

 Each exercise is a separate project (I tried to fix it but it was too complicated for me.
-I'll put everything in the same project next time)
+I'll put everything in the same project next time).

 ▶️ Run

-Open each project in your IDE and run the Main file
+Open each project in your IDE and run the Main file.